Hikes for Beginners

 The views are pretty rewarding almost immediately.
 You’ll be out of breath, but you’ve got plenty of time to stop and smell the “roses” or in this case… the pines!

 We hit the top of the mountain about 25 -30 min.
-Jess, seen below, is heading towards the rock face that opens up to a view.
+The rock face then opens up to a view.
 Not pictured below is the cell towers up top that you pass as you hit the summit.
 However – I did take a photo of a collapsed roof – anyone know what that’s from?

 We met a few fellow hikers up top that were open to a photo shoot.
 Thanks fellow hikers!
 We hope your Instagram photos look as awesome as ours!
 We then headed over to the right (look for the arrow below) the granite patch was super icy, so we didn’t dare to head out there.
 I did fall once on my way out.
 During the summer or early fall, there’s a great view of Phillips Lake!